Warren Carne: Early years

 His family relocated to South Africa from Zimbabwe in the mid 1980s with Carne attending Potchefstroom Boys High.
 He graduated from the same class as the South African Boxer Sean Santana and Olympic 800 metre runner Hezekiél Sepeng.

 Cycling career

-As a junior he dabbled in time trialing on the road before turning his attention to mountain biking.
-He placed 12th at the 2005 Zimbabwean National XC Championships held in Harare.
+During his early years, he ventured into time trialing on the road as a junior before shifting his focus to mountain biking.
+A noteworthy achievement during this time was his 12th-place finish at the 2005 Zimbabwean National XC Championships, which took place in Harare.
 Carne was a member of the Zimbabwe squad that competed at the inaugural 2007 UCI African Mountain Bike Championships that were contested in Windhoek, Namibia.
 The championships also served as a qualifying event for the 2008 Summer Olympics and it was here that Carne's team mate Antipass Kwari created history by securing the country an entry for the Beijing edition of the games.
 Zimbabwe up until that point had never competed at the Olympics in the mountain bike discipline before.